STF1998/Desk20/report/evaluation.md

 We tested the study component on Safari but, on reflection, did not have a comprehensive approach to continuous testing in this browser.
 As such, during Sprint 6 when our front-end developers ran manual cross-compatibility tests, we identified a potential issue with our application – when a Cascading Style Sheet animation is triggered on the same page as a Lottie animation, the animation will glitch and flicker.
 This did not produce a complete deterioration in functionality but, drastically impedes the experience (glitchy applications can be very frustrating for the user).

+This error is frequently reported in forums and is displayed when accessing the Lottie page via Safari.
+As such, it was unlikely that we were going to be able to solve this issue.
+We have passed this relevant information onto Asaqua for future adjustment when Safari or Lottie resolves this issue.
+We wanted to avoid Browser detection via user agents but, on this unique issue it has been justified and as such, users will be unable to view Lottie animations when using the Safari browser.

 # User testing